nico-rodriguez/react-materialui-dictionary/README.md

 ---
 ## 🧐 About <a name = "about"></a>

-This is a tutorial for learning React, Material UI and REST API consumption (see [Acknowledgments](#acknowledgement)).
+This is a tutorial for learning:

+- React
+- Material UI
+- REST API consumption
+- Progressive Web Apps
+- Icons and favicons
+- Deployment to Netlify

 ## 🚀 Deployment <a name = "deployment"></a>